togatoga/togasat/README.md

 # togasat

-togasat based on minisat is a CDCL SAT Solver for programming contests.
+togasat based on minisat is a header-only CDCL SAT Solver for programming contests.

 ## Minimum requirement C++ version
 - C++11